-We emphasize that the uncertainty in the low-energy end of the electron spectrum, particularly in other galaxies, and its apparent impacts on the magnetic fields inferred through equipartition provides a further reason for caution in its usage.
+We emphasize that the uncertainty in the low-energy end of the electron spectrum, particularly in other galaxies, and its apparent impact on the magnetic fields inferred through equipartition provide a further reason for caution in its usage.
 In cases where it is applied, it would also benefit from incorporating alternative spectral distributions (such as the $\kappa$ model) into said assumption.